-The current generation of web-users have a greater understanding and trust in the technology underpinning online games, appreciating that outcomes are dictated by complex algorithms which deliver a degree of randomisation to results.
+The current generation of web-users have a greater understanding and trust in the technology underpinning online games, appreciating that outcomes are dictated by complex algorithms which deliver a degree of randomization to results.
 This gives the player confidence in the fairness of the game, which is leading to a much greater interest and demand for virtual sports platforms.

 The growth in the video gaming industry and easy comparisons which can be made between virtual sports and video gaming has also made virtual sports platform more palatable for the modern, tech-savvy audience.

 Forward thinking operators should plan to deliver a virtual sports system which meets these requirements in a way which can be delivered to a range of mobile devices along with options for heavy social interaction, natively from the game.
 Increasingly, these are features players expect from their games as standard, so not delivering them on launch will harm player perception and return business.